Why invest in Sectra

 Arthritis or osteoarthritis is an inflammatory disease in the joints where the cartilage in one or several of the body’s joints gradually breaks down.

-An IT system for managing medical images, such as radiology images.
+A system for managing medical images, such as digital radiology images.

 A type of automated manufacturing industry with several manufacturing processes, such as the paper industry, the petrochemical industry, and iron and steelworks.